-On the flip side, as a nationally certified school psychologist and program director of Akron Children’s School Success Clinic.
-They provide recommendations to parents and schools throughout the region to put in place special services for students with conditions such as autism, learning disabilities, and speech and language impairments.
-Their backgrounds as school psychologists are a huge help when it comes to navigating an array of school systems and a slew of federal and state regulations.
+On the flip side, as a nationally certified school psychologist and program director of Akron Children’s School Success Clinic, Dr. Hermetet also provides recommendations to parents and schools throughout the region to put in place special services for students with conditions such as autism, learning disabilities, and speech and language impairments.

-Recently, they sat down to answer questions parents often have to help their special-needs child achieve school success, including Individual Education Programs – or IEPs.
+Dr. Hermetet answers top questions parents often have to help their special-needs child achieve school success, including Individual Education Programs (IEPs).
 These are plans that serve as the foundation for receiving special education services.
 Federal law requires public schools to create an IEP for any child found eligible under one of 13 educational disability categories.

 A parent concerned that a child has a disability that interferes with learning should put a request in writing for a school-based evaluation.
-The letter needs to go the special education director or pupil services director, the school psychologist and building principal.
-A dated letter is critical because it starts the clock ticking.
-Districts have 30 days to respond.
+The letter needs to go to the special education director or pupil services director, the school psychologist and building principal.
+A dated written request for an evaluation is critical because it starts the (legal) clock ticking.
+Districts have 30 days to respond in writing.

 However, if a school accepts the request for an evaluation, schools have another 60 days to conduct an evaluation and sit parents down with the evaluation team to discuss results and eligibility.
 The evaluation can take several weeks because it may include academic testing, child observation, parental interviews and more.
-If the child has had outside testing and recommendations, that information will be considered as well.
+If the child has had outside testing and recommendations, that information will be considered, as well.
 The whole process can take 3 months, so that’s why you want to get the letter out as soon as possible.

 Is a medical diagnosis necessary?

-For medical conditions that can impact learning, such as ADHD or Tourette syndrome, you need a medical diagnosis to demonstrate a health impairment.
-However, this does not apply to the 13 educational disability categories spelled out in the federal law.
-Those include autism, learning disabilities, physical disabilities, emotional disturbance, traumatic brain injuries, speech and language impairment, intellectual disability, and visual and hearing impairments.
+For medical conditions that can impact learning, such as Tourette syndrome, you will need a medical diagnosis to demonstrate a health impairment.
+However, this does not apply to the 13 educational disability categories spelled out in the IEP federal law, including: autism, learning disabilities, physical disabilities, emotional disturbance, traumatic brain injuries, speech and language impairment, intellectual disability, and visual and hearing impairments.

 What does an IEP provide?
 Will my child be in a regular classroom?

-An IEP will outline support services, such as specialized instruction, speech therapy or occupational therapy.
+An IEP will outline support services, such as specialized instruction, speech therapy or occupational therapy, and service time.
 In most cases, children remain in a regular classroom, but they may be pulled out of the classroom for intervention.
 Schools have to look at the least restrictive setting, so they want to keep special-needs students with their typical peers as much as possible.

 Do all schools have to provide special services?

-Public schools are obligated to provide services based on needs outlined in their evaluation (Evaluation Team Report).
-But private schools and charter schools are not bound by the federal law to implement specialized IEP services.
+Public schools are obligated to provide services based on needs outlined in their evaluation called an Evaluation Team Report.
+But, private schools and charter schools are not bound by the federal law to implement specialized IEP services.
 However, some of these schools do provide additional support plans and accommodations, they’re just not provided through the government.

 For some kids with medical and behavioral needs, we recommend a 504 plan.
 That’s a federal law requiring public schools to make accommodations for students with disabilities that impact a major life activity.
 Unlike an IEP, a 504 plan doesn’t call for specialized instruction or services.
 It often involves accommodations and/or modifications that can be managed by the teacher, such as preferential seating, technology aids or modified class schedules or assignments.

 How often are IEPs updated?

-They have to be reviewed by the school and family at least once a year.
+The IEP has to be reviewed by the school and family at least once a year.
 A student is re-evaluated at least once every 3 years to determine continued eligibility.